-This 1-day course is written and instructed to national standards of scene management and death investigation.
+This 1-day course is written and instructed to national scene management and death investigation standards.

-This course is an intermediate overview of the investigation of suicide and self-harm death.
-The course is specifically designed for patrol officers, investigators, and coroners who have the duties of responding to and/ or investigating a death.
+This course is an intermediate overview of suicide and self-harm death investigation.
+The course is specifically designed for patrol officers, investigators, and coroners who have the duties of responding to and/ or investigating death.

 The course assumes the student's basic understanding of a crime scene and evidence collection methods.
 It goes beyond the preliminary death scene and targets what suicide deaths are and what they are not.
 It also gives insight into the mental aspect of suicide and self-harm behaviors.
 Participants will learn how to evaluate a scene, obtain evidence specific to making a determination of suicide, as well as how to properly document the scene and obtain vital victim history information and family statements.